 12. Gucci: This luxe outlet store is a first-in-market outlet location from Gucci.
 This noteworthy new addition has a temporary location at The Oasis but will move to a permanent location as part of the ongoing expansion of The Colonnade

 Outlets at Sawgrass Mills to be completed by early 2013.

 13. Ugg Austalia: (954-416-2600) Score some comfy sheepskin Ugg boots at this first-in-market store.

 14: Original Penguin: (954-846-9228) This is the only Original Oenguin outlet in Florida so a visit here is a must.
 Get your paws on the label’s modern suits, shirts, tees, hats, ties and shoes at 30 to 70 percent off.

-15. Coming Soon: Scoop up highly coveted wrap dresses at the soon-to-open Diane Von Furstenberg outlet.
-Also coming soon?
-Robert Graham, Old Navy Outlet and Talbots.
+15. Scoop up highly coveted wrap dresses at the Diane Von Furstenberg outlet.
+Also check out Robert Graham, Old Navy Outlet and Talbots.

 WHEN TO GO